Undergraduate Advising Office

 Admissions Requirements/Apply to the Major

 Please be aware that admission to the Psychology Department is competitive.
 Meeting the criteria in the linked page below guarantees consideration, but not acceptance into the major.
-While the specific GPA cutoff may vary from quarter to quarter, a "competitive" cumulative psychology GPA is generally at or above a 3.30 (GPA is for Psych 101, 202 and 209).
+Admission is based on a holistic review of each application that takes into consideration both academic achievement in the gateway courses (PSYCH 101/202/209), and the response to a required prompt.

 Choosing a B.A. or B.S.?